 Virginia Social Work Licensing Requirements

-With a population of over 8 million and a social work labor force of over 17,000, Virginia is a good place to find employment in the social work field.1,2 If you have a passion for helping people and are interested in learning more about a career in social work, you will need to understand the various paths for licensure.
+With a population of over 8.5 million and a social work labor force of nearly 18,000, Virginia offers many options for finding employment in social work.
+Aspiring professionals interested in pursuing a career in the field should carefully review the various paths for licensure.
 Continue reading to learn more about the educational paths social workers in Virginia must take and the types of licenses available to social workers.

-The Virginia Board of Social Work (the Board) regulates and sets standards for licensed social workers in Virginia.
-Below is an overview of how to become a social worker based on the Virginia Board regulations.
+The Virginia Board of Social Work regulates and sets standards for licensed social workers in Virginia.
+The overview below provides information on how to become a social worker based on the Virginia Board regulations.

 How to Become a Social Worker in Virginia

-There are two social work licenses in Virginia: Licensed Social Worker (LSW) and Licensed Clinical Social Worker (LCSW).
-To become an LSW, individuals must have either a bachelor’s or master’s degree in social work from a school accredited by the Council on Social Work Education (CSWE).
-Although individuals holding a master’s degree in social work can apply for an LSW license immediately after graduating, individuals with a bachelor’s degree must complete supervised post-degree experience to be eligible for licensure.
-To become an LCSW in Virginia, an individual must hold a master’s degree in social work from a CSWE-accredited program and complete a certain amount of supervised work before becoming licensed.
+Virginia offers two social work licenses: licensed social worker (LSW) and licensed clinical social worker (LCSW).
+To become an LSW, individuals must possess either a bachelor's or master's degree in social work from a school accredited by the Council on Social Work Education (CSWE).
+Although individuals holding a master's degree in social work can apply for an LSW license immediately after graduating, individuals with a bachelor's degree must complete supervised post-degree experience to become eligible for licensure.
+To become an LCSW in Virginia, an individual must hold a master's degree in social work from a CSWE-accredited program and complete a certain amount of supervised work before becoming licensed.

 Bachelor of Social Work (BSW)

-In Virginia, 14 colleges and universities offer bachelor’s in social work (BSW) programs accredited by the CSWE.
-As a social work major, students will usually enroll in courses related to policies of the social work profession, diversity and social problems, human growth and development, and understanding human behavior.
-Most CSWE-accredited schools will require a practicum that allows students to gain hands-on experience working with social work agencies.
-After receiving their BSW, a prospective licensee may practice as an entry-level social worker under the supervision of a licensed social worker while earning the supervised hours required to become a bachelor’s-level LSW in Virginia.
+In Virginia, 17 colleges and universities offer bachelor's in social work (BSW) programs accredited by the CSWE.
+Social work majors usually enroll in courses related to policies of the social work profession, diversity and social problems, human growth and development, and understanding human behavior.
+Most CSWE-accredited schools require a practicum that allows students to gain hands-on experience working with social work agencies.
+After receiving a BSW, a prospective licensee may practice as an entry-level social worker under the supervision of a licensed social worker while earning the supervised hours required to become a bachelor's-level LSW in Virginia.

 Master of Social Work (MSW)

-Master’s-level licensure applicants in Virginia must have earned a master’s degree in social work (MSW) from a CSWE-accredited program.
-Four universities in the state of Virginia have CSWE-accredited MSW programs.
-Many schools offer accelerated MSW programs for students who completed their undergraduate degree in social work, which is commonly referred to as having “advanced standing.”
-This designation allows students with BSWs to complete their coursework in one year instead of the two years it generally takes.
-MSW candidates will develop a deeper understanding of the profession and have the opportunity to gain more experience than someone who holds a BSW.
-Additionally, those who hold MSWs may earn higher salaries than those who hold BSWs and are more likely to work in supervisory positions.
+Master's-level licensure applicants in Virginia must hold a master's degree in social work (MSW) from a CSWE-accredited program.
+Four universities in Virginia offer CSWE-accredited MSW programs.
+Many schools offer accelerated "advanced standing" MSW programs for students with a completed undergraduate degree in social work.
+This designation allows students with BSWs to complete their coursework in one year instead of the standard two years.
+MSW candidates develop a deeper understanding of the profession and enjoy more opportunities to gain experience than BSW-level graduates.
+Additionally, those who hold an MSW may earn a higher salary than those who hold a BSW, and are more likely to work in supervisory positions.

 Steps for Becoming a Licensed Social Worker in Virginia

-The Virginia Board of Social Work grants Licensed Social Worker (LSW) and Licensed Clinical Social Worker (LCSW) licenses.
-In Virginia, a social worker can become a bachelor’s-level LSW, a master’s-level LSW, or an LCSW.
+The Virginia Board of Social Work grants LSW and LCSW licenses.
+In Virginia, a social worker can become a bachelor's-level LSW, a master's-level LSW, or an LCSW.
 Each of these involves a different set of steps to become licensed.
-Read below to learn more about becoming an LSW or LCSW in Virginia.
+Read on to learn more about becoming an LSW or LCSW in Virginia.

 Bachelor's-level Licensed Social Worker (LSW)